 With AirWatch the GPS option does not work like traditional GPS apps (Real time data collection).
 Information only updates when the device moves across cell towers or Wi-Fi hotspots.
 Also GPS info is only updated when the Agent sends a sample of info (which is not continually).
 All of this is done only to get an approximate location of the device and not real time tracking.
 The reason behind this is that the GPS is a very battery intensive operation.

 Based on privacy policies on iOS, MDM providers cannot enforce that an end-user share location info.
 The end user can always turn of location access to AirWatch agent in which case no info will be reported.
-For some Android devices, GPS data can be required by navigating the AirWatch Console to Settings > Devices & Users > Android > Agent Settings > Force GPS On.
+For Android Samsung devices, GPS data can be required by navigating the AirWatch Console to Settings > Devices & Users > Android > Agent Settings > Force GPS On.

 iOS GPS Data Requirements